 What you want to do is look quickly at the search results that show up.
 You’re likely to see mostly directory listings such as Yelp, Manta, BBB, etc… You want to see which if any have incorrect information.
 Just quickly copy any listings with inaccurate information into your spreadsheet.
 Review the first 2-3 pages of Google results for the different searches you’ve done.

-Check your Google My Business page:
+Check your Google Business Profile page:

 - Is the most relevant primary category for your type of business selected? (example: Southern Restaurant)

 - Do you have a good, keyword friendly description for your page?
-Keyword friendly means that the most important keywords for your business are included in the description—additionally you would want your city/area your serve in the description too (example: Pest Control company in Charleston, SC)
+Keyword friendly means that the most important keywords for your business are included in the description—additionally you would want your city/area you serve in the description too (example: Pest Control company in Charleston, SC)

 Check your website’s on-page optimization for local SEO signals